-"[N]o person has a privilege to . . . [r]efuse to disclose any matter . . . [or] produce any object or writing" except as provided by the U.S. Constitution or Nevada law.
+According to NRCP 26(b)(5)(A)(i), "[w]hen a party withholds information otherwise discoverable by claiming that the information is privileged or subject to protection as trial-preparation material, the party must "expressly make the claim."
+Likewise, "no person has a privilege to . . . [r]efuse to disclose any matter . . . [or] produce any object or writing" except as provided by the U.S. Constitution or Nevada law.
 NRS 49.015(1)(b).
-Accordingly, Venetian had no right to refuse to disclose the information in its incident reports unless it could identify a legal basis to do so.
+As such, the Venetian had no right to refuse to disclose the information in its incident reports unless it could identify a legal basis to do so.
 "Broad allegations of harm, unsubstantiated by specific examples or articulated reasoning" are not sufficient to support a protective order.
 Beckman Indus. v.
 Int'l Ins.
 Co., 966 F.2d 470, 476 (9th Cir.
 1992).
 "The party must make a particular request and a specific demonstration of facts in support of the request as opposed to conclusory or speculative statements about the need for a protective order and the harm which would be suffered without one."
 Brittain v.
 Stroh Brewery Co., 136 F.R.D.
 408, 412 (M.D.N.C.
-This is the same direction outlined in NRCP 26(b)(5) (Claiming 1991).
-Privilege or Protecting Trial Preparation Materials): "Information Withheld.
-When a party withholds information otherwise discoverable by claiming that the information is privileged or subject to protection as trial-preparation material, (i) expressly the party must: make the claim: and (ii) describe the nature of the documents, communications, or tangible things not produced or disclosed-and do so in a manner that, without revealing information itself privileged or protected, will enable other parties to assess the claim."
-Yet, Venetian did not identify a legitimate legal basis for refusing to disclose the information in its incident reports.
-As the moving party, Venetian bore the burden of presenting the Discovery Commissioner and the District Court with a legitimate legal basis for a protective order.
+1991).
+Yet, the Venetian did not identify a legitimate legal basis for refusing to disclose the information in its incident reports.
+As the moving party, the Venetian bore the burden of presenting the Discovery Commissioner and the District Court with a legitimate legal basis for a protective order.
+See NRCP 26(b)(5)(A)(i); NRS 49.015(1)(b).

-Despite Venetian's failure to articulate any privilege for withholding the requested discovery, this Court now places the burden on the District Court to analyze an unknown privilege or consider ordering redacted documents for unknown privileges.
+Despite the Venetian's failure to articulate any privilege for withholding the requested discovery, the Court of Appeals placed the burden on the District Court to analyze an unknown privilege or consider ordering redacted documents for unknown privileges.
 Op. at 9-13.
-Indeed, the Court's opinion does not identify any privilege that was actually raised but instead presumes that there was some privileged information.
-This Court misapprehended or overlooked that NRCP 26(b)(5) and the commenting case law to create an unfair situation in its opinion where Venetian does not actually have to identify a privilege but instead shifts the burden for Sekera to disprove an unknown privilege.
-On this this basis, Sekera urges the Court to grant rehearing.
+Indeed, the Court of Appeals opinion does not identify any privilege that was actually raised but instead presumes that there was some privileged information.
+The Court of Appeals, thus, erroneously interpreted NRCP 26(c) by failing to consider NRCP 26(b)(5), NRS 49.015(1)(b), and the commenting case law to create an unfair situation in its opinion where the Venetian does not actually have to identify a privilege but instead shifts the burden for Sekera to disprove an unknown privilege.
+On this this secondary basis, Sekera urges the Court to grant review.

-III.
-CONCLUSION
+V. CONCLUSION